 There is no one set ideal way to decide how internal communications should be technically achieved.
 But the one thing that every company does need is a set way that works for their unique business and staff, and everyone involved needs to understand what that is.

-One of the seemingly simplest, and yet most effective, ways we help our clients via our internal communications consultancy is helping them to set this semi formal internal communications model and help ensure that everyone understands it.
+One of the seemingly simplest, and yet most effective, ways we help our clients via our internal communications consultants is helping them to set this semi formal internal communications model and help ensure that everyone understands it.

 From choosing and implementing the best tools and software to facilitate internal communications to creating an internal communications policy to sharing and implementing effectively so that everyone is ‘on the same page’ our internal communications consulting team will help you build an internal communications framework you can then build your business on.